Page loading ... Please wait.

 For more information on the history and making of Scones.

-Preheat oven to 375 degrees F (190 degrees C) and place the rack in the middle of the oven.
-Line a cookie sheet with parchment paper.
+Cream Scones: Preheat oven to 375 degrees F (190 degrees C) and place the rack in the middle of the oven.
+Line a baking sheet with parchment paper.

-In a large bowl, whisk together the flour, sugar, baking powder and salt.
-Cut the butter into small pieces and blend into the flour mixture with a pastry blender or two knives.
-The mixture should look like coarse crumbs.
-In a small measuring cup combine the whipping cream, beaten egg and vanilla.
+In a large bowl, whisk or sift together the flour, sugar, baking powder and salt.
+Cut the butter into small pieces and blend into the flour mixture with a pastry blender, two knives, or with your fingertips.
+(The mixture should look like coarse crumbs.)
+In a small measuring cup whisk together the milk or cream, beaten egg and vanilla.
 Add this mixture to the flour mixture.
 Stir just until combined.
 Do not over mix.

-Knead dough gently on a lightly floured surface.
-Roll or pat the dough into a circle that is about 7 inches (18 cm) round.
-Then, using a 2 1/2 inch (6.5 cm) round cookie cutter, cut the dough into rounds.
+Transfer to a lightly floured surface and knead the dough gently four or five times and then pat into a 7 inch (18 cm) round.
+Then, using a lightly floured 2 1/2 inch (6.5 cm) round cookie cutter, cut the dough into rounds.
 Place the rounds on the prepared cookie sheet, spacing a few inches apart.
 Brush the tops of the scones with a little cream.
-This helps to brown the tops of the scones during baking.
+(This helps to brown the tops of the scones during baking.)

 Makes about 10 - 2 1/2 inch (6.5 cm) round scones.